PushpenderIndia/AmazonSambhav/README.md

    - Generates product details such as price, brand, and material.

 4. **Backend API**
-   - Built using Django to manage requests, database operations, and listing generation.
+   - Built using Django REST Framework to manage requests, database operations, and listing generation.

 5. **Frontend**
-   - Developed with ReactJS and TailwindCSS for a smooth user experience.
+   - Developed with ReactJS, Vite, TypeScript and TailwindCSS for a smooth user experience.

 ---